MaMMoS-project/mammos/docs/source/design.rst

-Through choosing Python as the environment within which the MaMMoS capabilities are (most easily) accessible, users can immediately connect all existing magnetic research tools that have a python interface (such us Ubermag in the sensor workflow example).
+Through choosing Python as the environment within which the MaMMoS capabilities are (most easily) accessible, users can immediately connect all existing magnetic research tools that have a Python interface (such us Ubermag in the sensor workflow example).

 As the workflows are defined through a Python program, there is (great) freedom